Police: Tenn. man arrested after search yields super glue-huffing stash

 "His actions created an unreasonable amount of noise that was preventing the surrounding public from carrying on with their lawful activities," the police report said.

 Zielinski has been charged with disorderly conduct, evading arrest, inhale and possess intoxicants for unlawful purposes, possession of unlawful drug paraphernalia uses and activities, and resist, stop, arrest, search (no weapon).

-Zielinski was previously arrested in Dunlap, Tennessee, after police said he had been wandering around town dressed in a pirate costume with braids in his beard.
+after police said he had been wandering around town dressed in a pirate costume with braids in his beard.
 Police reported Zielinski was kicked out of a friend's residence, where he had been staying, when he "began acting crazy."
 Zielinski apparently refused to leave the home and crawled back into the building through a downstairs window, where he reportedly became combative.